gabeg805/backup/README.md

 What is it?
 ===========

-Backup individual/multiple files or directories, or backup the whole system.
+Backup individual/multiple files and directories, or backup the whole system.